 Least squares prediction

-Confidence intervals
+Confidence Intervals

-Confidence interval for a linear combination of parameters
+Linear combination of parameters

-Two-sided tests
+Two-sided t-test

-One-sided tests
+One-sided t-test

-Testing a linear combination
+Testing a linear combination of parameters

-Polynomial equations
+Polynomial regressors

 Using factor variables for interactions

-Chapter 5 do-file
+Chapter 5 Do-file

 CHAPTER 6 FURTHER INFERENCE IN THE MULTIPLE REGRESSION MODEL

-The F-test
+Testing joint hypotheses: The F-test

 Testing the significance of the model